Human Clay: Background

-Human Clay is the only Creed album to not have a title track.
+Human Clay is the only Creed album to not have a title track, but the name is featured in the beginning of the 4th song in the album, "Say I".
 The album had four music videos created for it: "Higher" and "What If" in 1999, "With Arms Wide Open" in 2000, and “Are You Ready?” in 2024.

 Music and lyrics

 The music on Human Clay has been characterized as "hard rock rooted firmly in the Seattle vein, complete with really big riffs and intensely introspective lyrics."
 Influences present on the album include Pearl Jam, Alice in Chains and Stone Temple Pilots.
 "They're not trying to stretch into political causes or worldbeat like Pearl Jam; they're not reveling in dark psychedelia like Soundgarden; nor are they attempting a glam-Abbey Road like Stone Temple Pilots.
 Creed is a straightforward grunge and hard rock band, embracing everything that goes along with that."
 Laura Morgan of Entertainment Weekly described the sound as "lunkheaded kegger rock sculpted from [...] grunge riffs and aggressive discharge."
 She described the lyrics as "quasi-spiritual."
+The material is considered to be more polished than on My Own Prison.